developmentseed/mursst-icechunk-updater/README.md

 uv run --env-file=.env.<STAGE> ...
 ```

 You can also set the env file as an environment variable (*recommended*):
 ```bash
 export UV_ENV_FILE=.env.<STAGE>
 ```

 ### Rebuilding the store from scratch
-To rebuild the store from scratch (will be mostly needed in the `dev` stage due to the 7 day policy of the scratch bucket) run:
+The rebuild script will either create a branch new repository (if the prefix is empty) or reset an existing repository to the init step and overwrite the references.

+This is preferrable to deleting the store, since it will not interupt access to the user.

 ```
 uv run python scripts/build_store.py
 ```
 >[!NOTE]
 >The script will not rebuild the store up to the latest date for testing purposes.
 You can modify the stop date in the script as needed (start_date is set by a change in the chunking for now).

->[!WARNING]
->This will fail if the repository (even if empty) exists.
-In that case you have to delete the store manually before proceeding.

 #### Deleting a store
 >[!WARNING]
-> Only do this with care as it might disrupt other folks workflows!
+> Only do this as a last resort as it might disrupt other folks workflows!
 This snippet depends on the content of the dotenv file, so make sure to set the correct stage.
 >You might not have permissions to delete objects.

 ```
 uv run --env-file=.env.<STAGE> bash